 The Jazz Forum is bringing Jazz to a new generation of New Yorkers.
 The Jitterbugs program is be based on playful interactive activities, encouraging the children to participate and learn about Jazz.

 We always invite guest artists to join our educator to widen your child’s the horizon of what Jazz is and can be.
 The Jitterbugs program dive into various Jazz themes, including the history of the music, important musicians, instruments and different Jazz eras of the past.
 Let’s play, sing and learn together!

-Jitterbugs: Jazz for Kids is supported by the Marcia Polayes Foundation.
+Jazz Forum Arts’ educational programs are supported by the Marcia Polayes Foundation.